Together-Java/ModernJava/src/variables/reassignment.md

 //  name   new value
 ```

-After a variable is reassigned, the value associated with the name will reflect the new value from that point in the program onwards .
+After a variable is reassigned, the value associated with the name will reflect
+the new value from that point in the program onwards.

 ```java
 public class Main {